corcor27/Introduction_to_R/_episodes/23-Practical.md

 Now modify your function so that it returns the GDP as a new column on the data set.

-Now modify your function so that if given a country **or** a year it returns just the data for this selection (e.g., You could specify 'Australia' and get back all years for Australia, you could specifiy '2007' and get all countries in 2007, or you could specify 'Australia' in '2007' and just recieve the data for Australia in 2007).
+Now modify your function so that if given a country **or** a year it returns just the data for this selection (e.g., You could specify 'Australia' and get back all years for Australia, you could specify '2007' and get all countries in 2007, or you could specify 'Australia' in '2007' and just receive the data for Australia in 2007).

 ### Add defensive programming